ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 We can also use those attributes for facial recognition.
 Such attributes are baked into each other, which is why we optimize them separately.
 In the first stage, we optimize the pose, illumination, geometry, diffuse and specular albedos, statistically regularized by the 3DMM,
-while specular roughness remains fixed, using ray tracing also helps extract self shadows from interplay with face geometry.
+while specular roughness remains fixed.
+using ray tracing also helps extract self shadows from interplay with face geometry.
 In the second stage, we extract unconstrained diffuse reflectance, specular reflectance and roughness that capture specific facial attributes not modeled via statistical diffuse or specular albedos.
 This staged optimization strategy adds structure and makes the under-constrained optimization problem tractable, leading to superior reconstruction vs. the naive approach.

 To capture a skin's reflectance we need a light stage to model the input image's lighting conditions, That's why we construct a light stage.

 ### Light stage
-A novel virtual light stage formulation, which in-conjunction with differentiable ray tracing, obtains more accurate scene illu- mination and reflectance, implicitly modeling self-shadows.
+A novel virtual light stage formulation, which in-conjunction with differentiable ray tracing, obtains more accurate scene illumination and reflectance, implicitly modeling self-shadows.
 The virtual light stage models, the switch from point to directional area lights and vice-versa, Sec.
 3.
 • Face reflectance – diffuse, specular and roughness reconstruction that is scene illumination and self-shadows aware.
 • A robust optimization strategy that extracts semantically mean-